-Carer's Benefit is a paid to people who leave work or reduce their hours to care for a person in need of full-time care.
+Carer's Benefit is paid to people who leave work or reduce their hours to care for a person in need of full-time care.

 To get Carer’s Benefit you must be under 66 and have enough social insurance (PRSI) contributions – see ‘How to qualify for Carer’s Benefit’ below